 Opening the hatch is done in style as the mechanism allows the ladder to open gradually.
 This prevents sudden openings and will enable you to control its movement.
 While open, the same mechanism holds the hatch to prevent it from slamming shut on you.

 This sliding pull-down attic stair also comes with a measure that prevents heat loss.
 With a feature of insulation made of rubber gasket between the boards, you don’t have to worry about bills spent on energy.
 It conserves heat quite well.
 And the steps are slip-free so you can have a worry-free climb and stability.

 It also bears mentioning that this is a pull-down attic stair for rough openings.

 The Telesteps 1000L OSHA Attic ladder is a magnificent ladder that does so much for such a ladder.
 The actual weight is 23 pounds and can carry anything that is not more than 300 pounds and comes with a safety feature.

 It is safe for use and easy to extend and retract.
 It comes with its technology with an automatic up and down an operation that runs smoothly on a patented one-touch release mechanism.

-It can be used for a floor-ceiling height of 8-10 feet, and its fully extended length is 33 inches to 10 inches.
+It is a 10-foot pull down attic stair that can be used for a floor-ceiling height of 8-10 feet.
+Its fully extended length is 33 inches to 10 inches.